What are the links between inclusivity and discrimination in the workplace?

-An employee who had a disability due to obsessive-compulsive disorder frequently cleaned his chair at his workstation.
+An employee who had a disability due to obsessive-compulsive disorder frequently cleaned the chair at the workstation.
 Co-workers complained that this was bizarre behaviour and a health hazard because of the fumes from the cleaning products.
 The employer agreed with the co-workers' perspective and told the employee to stop cleaning the chair.
-The employee expressed concern that this would make it difficult for him to stay productive, as he would be distracted by the compulsion to clean, without the relief that he found through a quick cleaning of his chair.
+The employee expressed concern that this would make it difficult to stay productive, as the compulsion to clean would be a distraction, without the relief provided by a quick cleaning of the chair.

 Without exploring options, it is possible that this could have been discrimination.

 Alternative strategies: Have a collaborative conversation with the employee and look at solutions.
-Consider having the employee change to a no-scent, non-toxic cleaning product and to only clean on his personal break time.
-Ask the employee if he would be willing to talk to the team, or if you could talk to the team about obsessive-compulsive disorder, in order to educate them about the experience of this disability.
+Consider having the employee change to a no-scent, non-toxic cleaning product and to only clean on personal break times.
+Ask the employee if they would be willing to talk to the team, or if you could talk to the team about obsessive-compulsive disorder, in order to educate them about the experience of this disability.

 An employee had a diagnosis of bipolar disorder, with frequent time off including multiple short-term disability leaves.
-She was trying for the fourth time to return to work after an absence of several months.
+The employee was trying for the fourth time to return to work after an absence of several months.
 This workplace's policy was to welcome back employees, away from work for more than six weeks, with a gift basket at their workstation.
-This employee had never received a gift basket on any of the previous returns to work.
-She believed that she was not truly being welcomed back.
-This affected her sense of inclusion and had a negative impact on her ability to resume work duties and relationships.
+But the employee who had bipolar had never received a gift basket and believed that they were not truly being welcomed back.
+This affected the employee’s sense of inclusion and had a negative impact on the ability to resume work duties and relationships.

 When an employee is treated differently than other employees, this may be discrimination on the basis of a disability.